 Success Measure: Grow membership of faculty and conversion rate of residents by 1%.

-Target: 1% growth Range: 0.5-2%

-The Council formed an Ad Hoc Workgroup in 2020/21 to review faculty and resident value.
+Target: 1% growth Range: 0.5-2% Outcome: Results TBD in December 2021 The Council formed an Ad Hoc Workgroup in 2020/21 to review faculty and resident value.
 Recommendations to increase membership value to these groups included:

-- Improve data collection to better communicate with these groups - Increase awareness of value for faculty around advocacy, licensure, research funding, recognition opportunities, CE and SmileCon - Increase awareness of value for residents around financial and insurance guidance, finding a job, ADAPT and mentorship opportunities.
+- Improve data collection to better communicate with these groups - Increase awareness of value for faculty around advocacy, licensure, research funding, recognition opportunities, CE and SmileCon - Increase awareness of value for residents around financial and insurance guidance, finding a job, ADAPT and mentorship opportunities. - 1.